sPHENIX-Collaboration/Singularity/README.md

 1. On your local system, install [Singularity v2.5](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html#installation).
 *Note: the current RCF image is built under Singularity v2.5.0.
 Newer version of Singularity may be incompatible to load this image.*

+   - On Ubuntu systems, one may neet to install automake to run the ./autogen.sh step of Singularity install.
+If you get a complaint about automake not being installed during this step, install it with: sudo apt-get install libtool m4 automake

 2. Install [CVMFS from CERN](https://cernvm.cern.ch/portal/filesystem/quickstart).
 CERN support build packages under (various Linux distribution and MAC)[https://cernvm.cern.ch/portal/filesystem/downloads].

 3. Copy these three configuration and key files to your local computer from RCF (e.g. from any interactive RCF computer nodes):